 Academic excellence has persisted as a goal in a variety of new programs and degrees that have been developed over the years.
 Graduate studies were added in 1964 and evening programs for non-traditional students began in 1968.
 In 1979, the university became a co-educational institution, admitting both women and men in full-time undergraduate programs.

 On May 17, 1984, a devastating fire destroyed four historic campus buildings.
-Undaunted by the disaster, students hung a banner the next day proclaiming “Clarke Lives!”
+Undaunted by the disaster, students hung a banner the next day proclaiming "Clarke Lives!"
 This spirit sustained the campus community through a period of vigorous rebuilding.
 In October 1986, a dedication was held for a new library, music performance hall, chapel, bookstore, administrative offices, and central atrium, which now constitute the core of the campus.
-In more recent years additional buildings were added to accommodate a growing student population: a recreation and sports complex in 1994; a student apartment building in 1998; and the Student Activity Center opened in 2000; a technology-rich learning space was completed in the lower level of the library in 2012; and a state of the art science facility opened in 2013.
+Throughout the years, the campus has expanded and improvements have been made to accommodate enrollment growth.
+A new recreation and sports complex opened in 1994; an apartment-style living complex opened in 1998; an all-encompassing Student Activity Center opened in 2000; a technology-rich learning space was completed in the lower level of the library in 2012; and a state of the art science facility opened in 2013.

 Throughout its growth and change, Clarke University has been "progressive with the times."
 As new programs have developed, Clarke has continued to challenge and support students, who are the heart of the institution, in their intellectual and personal growth.
 In an institution known for its long tradition of excellence in education, students, faculty and staff work together to maintain and strengthen that heritage.